pinglainstitute/review-fisheriespolicies/README.md

 Step 5: Can look at using sematic search see below

-Step 5a: Alternatively, we could do something with symbolic AI combined with rQG, soem initatives to do this in the neurosymbolic AI community.
+Step 5a: Alternatively, we could do something with symbolic AI combined with RAG, soem initatives to do this in the neurosymbolic AI community.
 I've found two Pyt hon modules that would be useful

 ## symbolic AI